Best LLM for Agentic AI (2026)

 What is the best LLM for agentic AI in 2026?

-Claude Sonnet 4.6 leads on multi-step planning, instruction adherence, and error recovery.
-GPT-4o leads when your agent needs reliable tool use and external API integration.
-For cost-sensitive agentic pipelines, DeepSeek V3 is the most viable alternative at a fraction of the price.
+Claude Sonnet 5 leads on multi-step planning, instruction adherence, and error recovery, and now holds a 1M-token context window for long agentic loops.
+GPT-5.6 leads when your agent needs reliable tool use and external API integration.
+For cost-sensitive agentic pipelines, DeepSeek V4's Flash tier is the most viable alternative at a fraction of the price.

 Which LLM has the best tool use for agents?

-GPT-4o has the most mature tool use implementation — parallel function calling, schema-validated structured output, and the full Assistants API ecosystem.
-Claude Sonnet 4.6 is close behind and leads on planning reliability, but GPT-4o’s tool use infrastructure is more complete.
+GPT-5.6 has the most mature tool use implementation — parallel function calling and schema-validated structured output.
+Claude Sonnet 5 is close behind and leads on planning reliability, but GPT-5.6’s tool use infrastructure is more complete.

 How much does it cost to run an AI agent?

 Costs vary significantly by agent complexity.
-A moderately complex agent (100 runs/day, 15K input + 3K output tokens each) costs $221–$1,620/month depending on the model.
-Caching static system prompts and routing simpler sub-tasks to cheaper models can reduce this by 40–60%.
+A moderately complex agent (100 runs/day, 15K input + 3K output tokens each) costs roughly $9–$495/month depending on the model.
+Caching static system prompts and routing simpler sub-tasks to cheaper models can reduce this further.

 Can open-source models run as agents?

 Yes.
-Llama 3.3 70B is the strongest open-weight option for agentic workflows and can be self-hosted for data privacy requirements.
+Llama 4 Scout is a strong open-weight option for agentic workflows and can be self-hosted for data privacy requirements, staying within reach of a single high-end GPU.
 See the local deployment guide for infrastructure requirements.
 Quality on complex multi-step tasks is noticeably below frontier models.